ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 Your numeric results might not exactly match the similarities here, but the ranking should still be consistent.

 You might notice the batch guess test failed with the current `batch_guess` function.
-You could either implement the function (though not required) or use the same function from its parent class.
+This function is not implemented correctly in the code that you have.
+If you delete the function, it will use the parent class's implementation (which will work and be slow) or you can implement the function yourself.

 What to turn in
 -